Here's everything you need to know about the holy month of Ramadan…

 Why do Muslims fast?

-Fasting is much more than just abstaining from food or drink, though – it is also a commitment to the purification of the soul.
+Fasting is much more than just abstaining from food or drink – it is also a commitment to the purification of the soul.
 This means they refrain from bad habits, thoughts and actions.
 Not only is this a form of detoxification for the body, but fasting also teaches Muslims endurance, patience, builds empathy for those who suffer in life, and fosters community spirit as the act of breaking the fast brings friends and family together.

 How is Ramadan observed?